-Endomyocardial Fibrosis along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile, endogenous digoxin as well as organisms like phytoplasmas and viroids have been implicated in the etiology of cancer.^{1,2,3,4} Endogenous digoxin has been related to the pathogenesis of malignancy.4 The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.5-8 An actinide dependent shadow biosphere of archaea and viroids in cancer is described.^{7,9} Metal actinides in beach sands have been postulated to play a role in abiogenesis.7 A hypothesis of cholesterol as the primal prebiotic molecule synthesised on actinide surfaces with all other biomolecules arising from it and a self replicating cholesterol lipid organism as the initial life form is presented.
+Actinides like rutile, endogenous digoxin as well as organisms like phytoplasmas and viroids have been implicated in the etiology of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis1-4.
+Endogenous digoxin has been related to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis4.
+The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered5-8.
+An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described^{7, 9}.
+Metal actinides in beach sands have been postulated to play a role in abiogenesis7.
+A hypothesis of cholesterol as the primal prebiotic molecule synthesized on actinide surfaces with all other biomolecules arising from it and a self replicating cholesterol lipid organism as the initial life form is presented.